rachana-paudel/AWS_Solution_Architect/EC2 Instance Storage/README.md

     + Max throughput of 500 MiB/s and max IOPS of 500.
 + Cold HDD (sc1) Characteristics:
     + Max throughput of 250 MiB/s and max IOPS of 250.

+#### EBS Multi-Attach – io1/io2 family
++ Attach the same EBS volume to multiple EC2 instances in the same AZ
++ Each instance has full read & write permissions to the high-performance volume
++ Use case:
++ Achieve higher application availability in clustered Linux applications (ex: Teradata)
++ Applications must manage concurrent write operations
++ Up to 16 EC2 Instances at a time
++ Must use a file system that’s cluster-aware (not XFS, EXT4, etc…)